MrT3313/CREATE-ELECTRON-FOUNDATION/README.md

 >
 > **Windows** _(and **Linux** if I can get pewdiepie on the line...)_ support is planned for the future, but full functionality is not yet **guaranteed** on those platforms.

+## 🚧 Known Issues 🚧

+- rerunning a database configuration project with the **same project name** as a previously run and migrated database configuration project

 ## 🚧 Prerequisites 🚧

 - make